SAP-archive/teched2020-DAT263/exercises/2h/ex2/README.md

 ```

-The basic idea of this script is to store the csv records as an pandas DataFrame.
-Then we add some additional columns and values to this DataFrame, filter the records that deviates from the nominal values by specified amount and then convert it back into a csv-format and send it to the outport `output`.
-You could add in the ``df[comment] = 'TAxx'`` your user-name to better find your QM tickets.
 5. Add a new `Wiretap` operator to the canvas and connect it to the "Python3 Operator" outport.
+6. Save the pipeline to '\<User\>.QualityValidation'
-6. Save and run the pipeline and check if the output is what you expected.
+7. Run the pipeline and check if the output is what you expected.

 ## Exercise 2.4